fauskanger/mypolr/docs/usage.rst

 CLI usage
 =========

-CLI-support was added in version 1.3.
+CLI-support was added in *version 1.3* and is supported for Python >= 3.4.

 Examples
 --------